harryjohnson724/Device-Driver-UserLeds/README.md

 6. Now you can load the driver using insmod
 	1. driver should print the gpio devices detected when insmod is executed
 	2. if the driver is loaded successfully, you can see the devices here : /sys/class/bone_gpios/
-	3. we can control 3 user leds in the board with this driver(0,1 and 2)
+	3. we can control upto 3 user leds in the board with this driver(user-led 0,1 and 2)
 	4. Example: go inside an led: ex: /sys/class/bone_gpios/usrled1/ you can see the current configruation of the led (direction and value)
 	5. use echo 1 > value to turn on the led and 0 to off.